 - you're a licence holder and are unhappy with a condition attached to your licence

-If you're planning to appeal, please contact the council in the first instance.
-Appeals must then be made to the local magistrates' court within 21 days of the licensing decision.
+If you're planning to appeal, please contact us in the first instance.
+Appeals to the local magistrates' court can then be made within 21 days of our decision.

 If a member of the public has a complaint about your licence, we always advise for that person to contact you directly, preferably in the form a letter with proof of delivery.

 If that hasn’t worked, we advise the person to contact the Citizens Advice Guide, or the UK European Consumer Centre if they’re outside the UK.